tonyespy/edgex-core-snap/README.md

  * none of the services are actually defined as such in snapcraft.yaml, instead shell-scripts are used to start and stop the EdgeX microservices.

- * the snap requires some file re-orgnization to ensure that the correct copyright/license files are copied into place.